ahnguyen17/CompassAI/memory-bank/progress.md

 - Refactored frontend image URL construction to correctly use the base server URL without the API path prefix.
 - Modified backend response and frontend message handling to enable immediate display of uploaded images without page refresh.
 - Extended vision icon display logic in the frontend model selector to custom models by checking a new `baseModelSupportsVision` flag provided by the backend.
+- **User Memory Feature:**
+    - Adopted a hybrid model for context management (manual + basic automatic extraction).
+    - Implemented context storage with a user-configurable maximum limit (default 50), prioritizing recency (`updatedAt`).
+    - Uniqueness of contexts is based on an exact text match for the initial version.
+    - Provided a global enable/disable setting for the memory feature in user settings.
+    - Added a session-specific toggle on the chat page to override memory usage for individual chat sessions.
+    - Memory contexts are injected into the system prompt sent to the LLM.